DavidePassafaro/DavidePassafaro/README.md

 - 👋 Hi, I’m @DavidePassafaro
 - 👀 I’m interested in Frontend, Arduino and 3D printing
 - 🌱 I’m currently learning how to be a better Argular and NgRx developer
-- 💞️ I’m looking to collaborate on some cool open-source project
 - 📫 How to reach me: davide.passafaro@gmail.com

 <!---